What is Dyscalculia?

 Signs and Symptoms of Dyscalculia

+The signs of dyscalculia can be different in each person.
+Some call it “math dyslexia” or “number dyslexia”, but this can be misleading as dyslexia implies a reading difficulty.
 Children with dyscalculia find maths more challenging than their peers, and sometimes additional support is needed.
-The following lines will unlock all the possible signs of dyscalculia in both children and adults.
+They also experience difficulties in areas like working memory, reading, and phonological processing.
+The following paragraphs will unlock all the possible signs of dyscalculia in children and adults.

 Signs and Symptoms of Dyscalculia in Children

-Common symptoms of maths learning disorder are:
+Common symptoms of maths learning difficulties are:

 Pre-school